mazwat/mazwat.github.io/arduino-lm.md

 A micro controller is different from a microprocessor that consists of only a Central Processing Unit, whereas a Micro Controller has a range of other components and peripherals.

-CPU - The main function of the CPU Core is to ensure the correct program execution.
+- **CPU** - The main function of the CPU Core is to ensure the correct program execution.
 The CPU must therefore be able to access memories, perform calculations, control peripherals, and handle interrupts.

-Flash Memory - Program Space.
+- **Flash Memory** - Program Space.
 This is where the program you will write known as a ‘sketch’ is stored.
 There is 32kb of Flash Memory

-SRAM - (Static Random Access memory This is where the sketch creates and manipulates variables when it runs.
+- **SRAM** - (Static Random Access memory This is where the sketch creates and manipulates variables when it runs.
 The SRAM is only 2kb

-EEPROM - is memory space that programmers can use to store long term information.
+- **EEPROM** - is memory space that programmers can use to store long term information.
 You are probably familiar with the term ROM from previous studies.
 EEPROM is only 1024 bytes

-I/O Ports - These are bi directional ports to manage communication between the CPU and peripherals.
+- **I/O Ports** - These are bi directional ports to manage communication between the CPU and peripherals.

-Clock - The clock can run at 16 MHz or 16 million cycles a second.
+- **Clock** - The clock can run at 16 MHz or 16 million cycles a second.

-ADC = 10 bit ADC means it has the ability to manage 1,024(2 to the power of 10) discrete analog levels.
+- **ADC** = 10 bit ADC means it has the ability to manage 1,024(2 to the power of 10) discrete analog levels.
 We will look at analogue later in this presentation.

-USART - Universal synchronous and asynchronous receiver transmitter - Used for communication between the microcontroller and computers on other devices
+- **USART** - Universal synchronous and asynchronous receiver transmitter - Used for communication between the microcontroller and computers on other devices

-SPI - Serial Peripheral Interface allows high speed synchronous data transfer between the device and peripheral units, or between several AVR devices, the CPU on the ATmega is AVR
+- **SPI** - Serial Peripheral Interface allows high speed synchronous data transfer between the device and peripheral units, or between several AVR devices, the CPU on the ATmega is AVR
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Mjk5NTE1NzksMTcwOTk5ODYyLC0xMD
+eyJoaXN0b3J5IjpbNDc5MjM5ODI4LDE3MDk5OTg2MiwtMTA4Mz
-gzNTgxNTc5LC0xMjA1NDY4NzM3XX0=
+U4MTU3OSwtMTIwNTQ2ODczN119
 -->